Actor Tyler Sanders, known for ‘9-1-1: Lone Star,’ dead at 18: reports

-LOS ANGELES (WJW) — Eighteen-year-old actor Tyler Sanders has died, multiple outlets reported Sunday.
+LOS ANGELES — Eighteen-year-old actor Tyler Sanders has died, multiple outlets reported Sunday.

 Known for appearances on “9-1-1: Lone Star,” “The Rookie,” and “Just Add Magic: Mystery City,” Sanders was found unresponsive in his Los Angeles home Thursday, TMZ reported.
-He was declared dead at that time, and authorities did not suspect foul play.
+He was declared dead at that time, and authorities did not suspect foul play, WJW reports.

 A representative for Sanders told Fox News an investigation into the death is ongoing.